-For fiscal years 2006 through 2013, our revised estimates suggest that the University of Louisville produced annual average net emissions of 223,962 metric tons of carbon dioxide equivalent (MT $CO_2e$ ) from all sources.
-However, net emissions appear to have begun the downward trajectory that we seek, both in absolute terms and relative to growth in the size of the University.
+For fiscal years 2006 through 2015 our revised estimates suggest that the University of Louisville produced annual average net emissions of 201,561 metric tons of carbon dioxide equivalent (MT CO2e) from all sources.
+Unfortunately, after seven years of consistent, steady progress in the right direction, from 2013 to 2015, our net emissions appear to have begun to creep back upward again, both in absolute terms and relative to growth in the size of the University.

-From 2006 to 2013, we estimate that emissions have dropped over 22% from 246,929 to 191,823 metric tons.
+From 2006 to 2015, we estimate that UofL's net carbon emissions have dropped over 18.5% from 233,128 to 189,958 metric tons.